kylesluder/objc-namespaces/README.md

    **Rationale:** It's possible to produce a binary that has multiple definitions of a method in the same namespace, but the loader will have chosen one winning method.
 This situation already exists independent of namespacing.

-2. Else, if _S_ does not have a namespace and a matching method is found on _C_ in the `default` namespace, that method is chosen.
+2. Else, if _S_ does not have a namespace and a matching method is found on _C_ in the global namespace, that method is chosen.
 Only one such method can exist.

 3. Else, if _S_ does not have a namespace and a matching method is found on _C_ in any other namespace, one such method is chosen.
 Which one is chosen is undefined.